What are Diuretics

-Diuretics (also called 'water pills' or 'fluid pills' ) are drugs that increase the volume of urine produced by promoting the excretion of salt and water from the kidneys.
-There are several types of diuretics, each working in a distinct way in a different part of the kidney.
+Diuretics (also called 'water pills' or 'fluid pills' ) are drugs that increase urine production in the kidneys, promoting the removal of salt and fluid from the body.
+There are several types of diuretics.
+Each type works in a distinct way in a different part of the kidney.

 Please refer to the drug classes listed below for further information.